pygame-community/pygame-ce/docs/reST/ref/surface.rst

       See :meth:`get_offset()` and :meth:`get_parent()` to learn more about the state of a subsurface.

-      A subsurface will have the same class as the parent Surface.
+      A subsurface will have the same class as the parent surface.

       .. ## Surface.subsurface ##